 In true picnic style everyone brought their blankets, folding chairs, and their picnic baskets filled with “ nistisima” food of Len, Food, such as Laganas, olives as well as halva which everyone shared.

+And of course the event would not have been complete without the hat competition.
+The ladies lined up with their hats to be judged.
 The day would not have been complete without the traditional banter and of course the telling of jokes.
 Everyone gathered together to enjoy jokes and spontaneous anectdotes.

 All in all everyone had a wonderful time and promised to be back next year.
 See you all there next year.
 Perhaps there will even be some kite flying..